srikanth2102/IPL_DATA_ANALYSIS/README.md

 * To find the batsmen with most runs.
 * To find the bowler with most wickets.
 * To find the fielder with most catches.
-* TO find the team which gave most extras.
+* To find the team which gave most extras.
 * To find the most common dismissal type.
 * Average score of team CSK.